ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 Lets take our prior example and expand on it.
 We're going to try to change up some parameters and see what performance we get

 ## Prerequisites
-For this guide, the specs of my cluster are as stated below:
+To start, the specs of my cluster are as stated below:
 - DC/OS 1.11
 - 1 Master
 - 5 Private Agents